Apply to Become a Referee

 Soccer Lac St-Louis Referee Portal is the best place to find all information related to refereeing in the region.
 For more information click here.

-Registering as a referee
+Renew as a referee

 Hire a referee

-Recreational & Intercity league teams requiring to hire referees for exhibition friendly matches require to complete the Hire A Referee Form below and return it by e-mail.
+Recreational & Intercity league teams requiring to hire referees for exhibition-friendly matches require to complete the Hire A Referee Form below and return it by e-mail.
 Information and fees are indicated in the form.

 What are the duties of a soccer referee?